suzushin7/GenPass/readme.md

 2. Select the desired options (numbers, lowercase, uppercase, symbols).
 3. Click the "Generate Password" button.
 4. Copy the generated password and use it securely.
+5. You can also copy password from history.

 ---